Garrafao/durel_system_annotators/README.md

    - tempowic_trial
    - tempowic_validation

-2. There is one script to test each of the three models.
+2. There is one script to test each of the models, find examples in `run_integration_tests.sh`.
 Each of the test will also produce annotations and evaluation results which will be stored in the `self.custom_dir` mentioned in the test scripts above.
 Two result files will be produced for each test, one containing evaluation metrics and the other containing predictions.
-The *-labels.csv file contains predictions and *-output.csv contains evaluation scores.
+The `*-labels.csv` file contains predictions and `*-output.csv` contains evaluation scores.

 # Troubleshooting

 ## Known Installation Issues
 - Tested installation on Python 3.10 and 3.11, might have some issues if you are trying with an earlier python version.
 - You might get 'No space left on device' error while installing.
 It might be that the temp dir is full.
-Try creating a temp-dir in your home dir, e.g. ~/tmp and prefix whatever command you're running with TMPDIR=~/tmp.
-For example, TMPDIR=~/tmp pip install PACKAGE_NAME.
+Try creating a temp-dir in your home dir, e.g. `~/tmp` and prefix whatever command you're running with `TMPDIR=~/tmp`.
+For example, `TMPDIR=~/tmp pip install PACKAGE_NAME`.

 ## Code needs update after changes to DURel